hatonthecat/Sparkfun-Artemis-Nano-File-Server/IoT Glossary & Exegesis.md

 Internet of Things- devices that connect to the internet, typically without a face or human interface device.
 There are so many of them, someone foresaw the need for IPv6 addresses.

-Ubiquitous Computing - computing that's everywhere.
+Ubiquitous Computing - Computing that's everywhere.
 Enough said?
 That was a joke.

 Ambient Computing -used interchangeably with "ubiquitous computing"- using a computer that is so quiet one doesn't realize they are using one.
 See Brian Eno's Music For Airports: http://slashseconds.org/issues/001/001/articles/11_psuchin/index.php